iHeronGH/Elytras-of-Fire-Lib/readme.md

 Elytras of Fire Lib is a Minecraft datapack used by other Elytras of Fire DLCs to function properly.
 Without it, these DLCs will not work at all, so make sure you have this downloaded!

-This datapack does nothing on its own.
+This datapack does nothing solely on its own.
 If you are looking to use this alongside other datapacks that depend on this, [view a list of available DLCs here](#dlc-compatibility); if you would like to develop a DLC, [view this example pack](https://github.com/iHeronGH/DLC-Template) and read the documentation below.

 ---